gatsbyjs/gatsby/docs/docs/visual-testing-with-storybook.md

 }
 ```

-Next make some adjustments to Storybook's default `webpack` configuration so we can transpile Gatsby source files, and to ensure we have the necessary `babel` plugins to transpile Gatsby components.
+Next make some adjustments to Storybook's default `webpack` configuration so you can transpile Gatsby source files, and to ensure you have the necessary `babel` plugins to transpile Gatsby components.

 Create a new file called `webpack.config.js` in the `.storybook` folder created by the Storybook CLI.
 Then place the following in that file.